 If you wanna make the world a better place

 Take a look at yourself and then make a change”Man in the Mirror, Michael Jackson

 “Be the change you want to see in the world”Mahatma Ghandi

 “Yesterday I was clever, so I wanted to change the world.

 Today I am wise, so I am changing myself”Rumi

-The three of them are conveying the same message: the world is changed by every one of us, by the actions of each of us, so if you want the world to change, don’t wait for others (governments, the UN, NGOs, corporations, actors, singers, writers, philosophers, your friends) to change the world, but start with yourself.
-If all of us started with ourselves and changed for the better, becoming wiser, more compassionate, more generous, kinder, and sharing our vulnerability, the world would become a much nicer place to live.
+The three of them are conveying the same message: the world is changed by every one of us, by our actions, so if you want the world to change, don’t wait for others (governments, the UN, NGOs, corporations, actors, singers, writers, philosophers, your friends) to change the world, but start with yourself.
+If all of us started with ourselves and changed for the better, becoming wiser, more compassionate, more generous, and kinder, and sharing our vulnerability, the world would become a much nicer place to live.

-If you change yourself and nobody else follows you, maybe the world will not have changed so much, but at least your world will have changed, you will be able to live with yourself, and you may become a role-model for others.
+If you change yourself and nobody else follows you, maybe the world will not have changed so much, but at least your world will have changed, you will be able to live with yourself, and you might even become a role model for others.

 This is a compelling message, so it is worth repeating: don’t wait for others to change for the better; start with yourself first.

 These quotes talk about changing the world, but I don’t think that’s the most important message.
 They also talk about personal responsibility, taking ownership of your own life, and changing yourself.